padiketeku/EarthObservation101-Practicals/Activity-14- Classification of Surface Types-TRY2.md

 // Export the RF classification image to Google Drive var exportClassifiedImage= ee.Image(s2ClassifiedRF);
 Export.image.toDrive({
-    image: s2Classified.visualize(classColours), //keep colours for the cover classes
+    image: s2ClassifiedCART.visualize(classColours), //keep colours for the cover classes
-    description: 'RF_Classification', //file name, so you can readily identify this in your Google Drive
+    description: 'CART_Classification', //file name, so you can readily identify this in your Google Drive
     scale: 20, //pixel size; this maybe increased if the file size is large
     maxPixels: 1e13 //to increase the number of pixels allowed by default });